Gå til indhold

-The Centre for Marine Restoration aims to promote a knowledge-based approach to marine restoration.
-This is done in order to strengthen marine ecosystems' resilience, the ecological balance, as well as a large number of ecosystem services in Danish waters.
+The Center for Marine Restoration aims to promote a knowledge-based approach to marine restoration.
+This is done in order to strengthen the resilience and ecological balance of marine ecosystems as well as a large number of ecosystem services in Danish waters.

-The Centre seeks to promote specialist knowledge and advice about various ecological, technical, and economic factors that lead the projects towards success and minimizes failure.
+The Center seeks to promote specialist knowledge and advice about various ecological, technical, and economic factors that lead the projects towards success and minimize failure.

 The Challenge

 In later years, a growing interest in active marine restoration has occurred.
-This interest stems from a wish for more fish near coastal zones and a wish for more natural variation along the coast.
-However, the completed projects have only contributed to a limited amount of knowledge on the project’s natural and environmental effects.
-And so, there is a great need for a knowledge-based approach to provide a better understanding of factors (ecological, technical, and economic) which will lead to success in future projects.
+This interest stems from whishes for more fish near coastal zones and more natural variation along the coast.
+However, the completed projects have only to a limited amount contributed with knowledge on the projects' natural and environmental effects.
+Therefore, there is a great need for a knowledge-based approach to provide a better understanding of factors (ecological, technical, and economic) which will lead to success in future projects.

-The Centre for Marine Restoration wants to ensure that marine restoration projects in Denmark are completed on a scientific basis – this will also ensure optimal investments.
+The Center for Marine Restoration wants to ensure that marine restoration projects in Denmark are completed on a scientific basis – this will also ensure optimal investments.

-The Centre is responsible for collecting, processing, and analysing data with the purpose of providing local actors, municipalities, and national players with knowledge on how to successfully complete various types of marine restoration projects.
-By sharing this knowledge, the Centre optimizes the amount of ecosystem services which are made possible through marine restoration.
-Through marine restoration, the Centre contributes to:
+The Center is responsible for collecting, processing, and analysing data with the purpose of providing local actors, municipalities, and national players with knowledge on how to successfully complete various types of marine restoration projects.
+By sharing this knowledge, the Center optimizes the amount of ecosystem services that are made possible through marine restoration.
+Through marine restoration, the Center contributes to:

-- The Centre provides support and makes sure the outcome of each project is maximized.
+The Center provides support and makes sure that the outcome of each project is maximized.

 Holistic Thinking